fjw2/Exploring-and-Summarizing-Red-Wine-Dataset/README.md

 -Exploring variables to identify the most important variables and relationships within a data set before building predictive models; calculate correlations, and investigate conditional means

--Learning powerful methods and visualizations for examining relationships among multiple variables, such as reshaping data frames and using aesthetics like color and shape to uncover more information
+-Learning powerful methods and visualizations for examining relationships among multiple variables